microsoft/pai/README.md

 * Choose training environment.
 OpenPAI uses [Docker](https://www.docker.com/) to provide runtime environment.

     You can refer to [here](https://hub.docker.com/r/ufoym/deepo) to find more deep learning environments, for example, ufoym/deepo:pytorch-py36-cu90.
 Note, it doesn't include openssh-server, curl.
-So you want to use ssh with those docker images, you need use `apt install openssh-server curl` in command field to enable ssh.
+So you want to use SSH with those docker images, you need use `apt install openssh-server curl` in command field to enable SSH.

 * Put code and data in.
-OpenPAI creates a clean environment, you need to use co mmand field to copy data and code in, and start training.
+OpenPAI creates a clean environment, you need to use command field to copy data and code in and start training.
 You can join multiple commands with `&&`.
 If extra system or Python components are needed, they can be installed in the command by `apt install` or `python -m pip install`.

     There are some suggestions to exchange data with running environment, but you should check with OpenPAI administrator, which kind of storage is supported, and recommended approach to access it.
 Refer to [here](TODO provide storage solution) for sample solutions.

 * Copy model out.
-It's similiar with above topic, if code and data can copy in, model can also be copied out.
+It's similar with above topic, if code and data can copy in, model can also be copied out.

 * Running distributed training job.
 OpenPAI can allocate multiple environments to same job to support distributed training.